Meldiron/aw-poc-svelte/README.md

 Svelte-forms-lib can be used alongside yup: https://svelte-forms-lib-sapper-docs-tjin.vercel.app/yup

+We might not even need this...
+Simple HTML validation is okay and for complex valudation we can use same logic as we used with "ID does not exist" in customID branch.

 ### Tests

 Svelte does not seem to have test support built-in, but I have seen articles about using jest for testing.
 For example: https://timdeschryver.dev/blog/how-to-test-svelte-components

 If talking about tests in general, I also found two really interesting tools:

+- Unit tests - State management
-- E2E (end to end) tests: https://www.cypress.io/
+- E2E (end to end) tests: https://www.cypress.io/ - Everything else (JS)
-- VRT (visual reference tests) tests: https://github.com/garris/BackstopJS
+- VRT (visual reference tests) tests: https://github.com/garris/BackstopJS or https://storybook.js.org/ - Everything else (CSS)

 _CyPress has free plan for OOS, more at https://docs.cypress.io/guides/dashboard/organizations#Features.
 It is free, you pay for could-based tests._